INSTALLATION AND RELEASE NOTES

 The distribution contains precompiled statically linked executables for Linux on

-32 and 64 bit Intel and AMD based computers.
+64 bit Intel and AMD based computers.

 SPIDER is written in FORTRAN 2003 and "Makefiles" are provided to build SPIDER on